Nicolaswg/Do-List-Project/README.md

 # Do-List-Project

-> In this project we use Webpack dependecy and dynamic dome manipulation with for displaying into the webpack server a Do List project.
+> In this project we use Webpack dependecy and dynamic dome manipulation for displaying into the webpack server a Do List project.

 ## Built with
 * HTML-CSS-JS